mmore500/signalgp-lite/joss/paper.md

 ## Execution Speed Benchmarking

-We performed a set of microbenchmarks to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating execution of event-driven genetic programs.
+We performed a set of microbenchmarks to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating evaluation of event-driven genetic programs.

 Hardware caching size profoundly affects memory access time, which is key to computational performance [@skadron1999branch].
-In order to determine the relative perfomance of the SignalGP and SignalGP-Lite across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
+In order to determine the relative performance of the SignalGP and SignalGP-Lite across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).

+We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.
 Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings.

-We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.

-All benchmarks in this section were performed using Google Benchmark version 1.5.2-1.

 ### control

 The control involves importing the library to benchmark and measuring the execution time of an empty loop.
 This experiment verifies the validity of our benchmarking process.
-The 1x wall speedup (\autoref{fig:bench-wall}) confirms that further results are not unduely skewed by our experimental aparatus.
+The 1x wall speedup (\autoref{fig:bench-wall}) confirms that further results are not unduly skewed by our experimental apparatus.

 ### nop